Let's talk

 We have developed strong relationships with all the insurer post-transaction teams in the market, understand their processes, and can work effectively with them to deliver better outcomes.
 Our clients benefit from increased insurer engagement, better understanding of challenging issues and a joined up, efficient, end-to-end service through to wind-up.

-We have a strong track record of working collaboratively with in-house teams and other advisers, so whether you are looking for an experienced specialist to provide strategic support to an in-house team or a dedicated project manager to take everything off your hands, we are happy to help.
+We have a strong track record of working collaboratively with in-house teams and other advisers.
+Whether you are looking for an experienced specialist to provide strategic support to an in-house team or a dedicated project manager to take everything off your hands, we are happy to help.

-We understand the importance of having in place appropriate protections for after the buy-out and wind-up.
-We have helped many clients to understand their options and to secure appropriate pension run-off and overlooked beneficiary insurance cover.
+We understand the importance of having in place appropriate protections post wind-up.
+We’ll help you understand the suite of options available and what this would mean in practice for dealing with any claims post wind-up.
+As part of this we can help you to helping secure appropriate run-off and overlooked beneficiary insurance cover.
 We draw upon the expertise of our specialist broking team who are independent brokers and consultants, and in line with LCP practice, all broker commission is sacrificed so you can be confident that our advice is not influenced by potential sales commissions or inflated premiums.

 Curious about navigating a pension scheme wind-up?